-5.1.1 Basic language requirement.
-For all M.A. students, competency in one ancient language (Hebrew, Greek or Latin) or one modern language (French, German, Italian or Spanish) is required before the student may proceed to the thesis stage of the program.
-No substitutions are permitted.

-5.1.3 Additional language requirements in the Biblical Department.
+- 5.1.1 Basic language requirement.
+Every MA student must demonstrate competence in one language, in addition to English, selected from among ancient languages or modern languages necessary for their research.
+The student's college AD Director determines the required language.
+The language, and a brief statement of its relevance for the student's research, shall be recorded in a letter sent to the TST AD Director.
+The language then requires the final approval of the TST AD Director. - 5.1.3 Additional language requirements in the Biblical Department.
 Before M.A. students begin Biblical Department electives, they should have competence in both biblical Hebrew and biblical Greek, and before they present a thesis proposal they should have demonstrated proficiency in the language of the Testament of major interest.